 If you do suspect a fungal infection or another health issue, you need to take your beardie to a vet who specializes in lizards.

-Credit: Sineenuch J, Shutterstock
+Image By: Sineenuch J, Shutterstock

 6. Use Products

 There are many products on the market that can reduce the odors from a lizard’s enclosure.
-Odor-reducing substrate can be mixed in with the kind that you already use, which can help reduce odors. also, specially-made liners can make clean-up much easier and have enzymes that can help reduce odors.
+The odor-reducing substrate can be mixed in with the kind that you already use, which can help reduce odors. also, specially-made liners can make clean-up much easier and have enzymes that can help reduce odors.

 It permanently removes the very worst stains and smells you can imagine and makes clean up a breeze.
 There's even a 100% satisfaction guarantee!
 Click here to order a bottle today.